top of page

 The city of Kingsborough itself lies on the northeast corner of the South island.
 To the immediate east is Falmouth.

-Shown below are the 203 original A3 sheets of my father's original map, set inside a wider and basic illustration of the Kingsborough/Jamesbury/Keffield area (drawn by me to provide a location perspective).
 The city of Keffield, although not the capital, is the largest urban area on the islands and is now home to the largest and busiest shipping port serving the islands.
-Originally the prime port of entry - for people and cargo - was Kingsborough itself, but traffic quickly outgrew the river and Falmouth become the port area.
-Once again the shallow inlet where the docks were located became insufficient and a new dock area was built at Victoria.
-This was not considered a long-term solution however and at the other end of the channel separating the north and south islands, the deep water at Keffield and the scope for expansion meant the city was a natural location for the primary port serving the islands.
+Originally, the prime port of entry to the islands - for people and cargo - was Kingsborough itself, but traffic quickly outgrew the river and Falmouth become the port area.
+Once again the shallow inlet where the docks were located became insufficient and a new dock area was built at Victoria, at the mouth of the river on the northern edge of Kingsborough.

 bottom of page